AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 </header>

 Adding some nice touches to your training will make it just that little bit nicer to attend.
-You do not need to go whole hog, of course.
-Everyone and every company has it's limits.
-But do what you can.
+You do not need to go the whole hog, of course.
+Time is precious, but do what you can.

 For us, one such little extra was laminating the course certificates.